Mark McKoy: Athletics career

 McKoy made a comeback at the 1991 World Championships, finishing fourth again in 110 m hurdles.
 At the Olympic Games in Barcelona, McKoy put his fourth-place streak behind him and won the gold medal in 13.12 seconds.
 It was the first Canadian Olympic gold medal in track and field since Duncan McNaughton's first-place finish in the high jump competition in 1932 and at the same time, Mark McKoy became the first black Canadian to win an Olympic gold medal.
 At the 1993 IAAF World Indoor Championships in Toronto he won the 60 m hurdles.

 A training mate of Colin Jackson, he appeared with Jackson and Linford Christie in the workout video The S Plan: Get Fit with Christie and Jackson in 1993.

 McKoy had emigrated to Austria and subsequently obtained Austrian citizenship in 1994.
 He spent the last years of his career competing for his adopted country and set an Austrian record of 13.14 seconds in the 110 m hurdles.

-He has since returned to Toronto, where he now works as personal athletic trainer and therapist.
-He is an older cousin to an athlete in Guyana, Kevin Parker, who runs marathons.